SkyWalker-341/chall_/Rise of Ultron/planing.md

 ### Level 6 (Iron Man)

-- **Protocol:** TBD (can implement based on a unique mechanism, e.g., file transfer or HTTP interactions).
+- **Protocol:** SBM
-- **Task:** Requires analyzing or interacting with the network to uncover the password.
+- **Task:** The SMB package are encrypted to decrypted the packages you need session ID and Session key but there are multip Session ID was there and SMB contains a pasword and a encrypted key-log file

 ### Level 7 (Captain America)

 - **Protocol:** Encrypted TCP (AES encryption)
-- **Task:** Analyze encrypted TCP traffic to decrypt the content using a provided key or to uncover the encryption key within the traffic.
+- **Task:** Analyze encrypted TCP traffic to decrypt the content using a key-log file which you uncover in SMB. the encryption tcp contains a encrypted password and a binary file.
+To get the original password reverse the binary file and get the password

 ### Final Level (Watcher - Level 8)

 - **Task:** Combine passwords from specific levels (e.g., Level 2 and Level 6).
-- **Hashing:** Concatenate the passwords, hash them using a specific algorithm (e.g., SHA-256), and use the hash as the password for the Watcher account.
+- **Hashing:** Concatenate the passwords, hash them using a specific algorithm (e.g., SHA-256), and use the hash as the password for the Watcher account (hashing format is iron-password_thor-password)only the password need to be hashing.